ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:** The system failed to lock a mutex.

-\# \*Action : Check the error number from the trace log and contact Altibase’s Support Center (http://support.altibase.com/en/).
+\# \*Action : Check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0x10010 ( 65552) smERR_FATAL_ThrMutexUnlock Failed to invoke the